Arpita-deb/Water-Salinity-Tableau-Dashboard/README.md

 Data from the World Bank Group indicates that water salinity exceeding 1 part per thousand (ppt) renders it unsuitable for drinking, and surpassing 2 ppt makes it unfit for irrigation.
 Our analysis indicates that out of 55 hamlets, 17 have tubewell salinity levels above 1 ppt.

+On the other hand, the average salinity level for rivers ranges from 13-27 ppt.

 # Why Salinity matters?

 High salinity affects the Sundarban region in several ways: